COGS18/Projects/overview.md

 ### Submitting Your Project

-You will be submitting a zip file containing your project to Canvas.
+You will be submitting a zip file containing your project to Canvas or submitting on datahub.
 This zip file must be structured in some organized manner.
 We provide the following as a suggestion, but you can use a different file structure if necessary:

 MyProjectFolder/

   - ProjectNotebook.ipynb
   - my_module/
+    - classesy.py
     - functions.py
     - test_functions.py
   - scripts/